alexwlchan/alexwlchan.net/src/_posts/2017/2017-09-11-ode-to-docopt.md

 Parsing arguments like this is hard, because you have to define your own parsing rules.
 Code like this is hard to read -- it's not obvious what it's doing, or how to use the program, unless you actually run it.
-If you hae to edit code like this, it can be tricky to know exactly where to make a change, and be sure you haven't inadvertently broken something elsewhere.
+If you have to edit code like this, it can be tricky to know exactly where to make a change, and be sure you haven't inadvertently broken something elsewhere.

 And argparse is complicated -- I never get it right first time.